August 16, 2023

 AVCs are a flexible and tax-efficient way for private and public sector Irish employees to save additional money for retirement.

-By making AVCs, employees can:
+By making AVCs, your employees can:

 AVCs are treated similarly to USC (Universal Social Charge) and PRSI (Pay Related Social Insurance) contributions.